jpehman/webauthn-guide/Readme.md

 - CBOR: Concise Binary Object Representation - A binary JSON format that for some reason is only used during the Registration Ceremony (maybe someone thought it was a cool new thing they wanted to learn...
 I don't know)
 - authentication ceremony: The five part process of user validation
   - Client - Request a challenge
-  - Relying Party - Response with the challenge
+  - Relying Party - Respond with the challenge
   - Authenticator - Validate the challenge
   - Client - Send the challenge response
   - Relying Party - Validate the challenge response and... sign the user in or do whatever is needed now that its pretty certain the user is who it says it is